Sacrament (Mare of Easttown): Plot

 The photo reveals Erin next to a sleeping John, while Jess mentions that Dylan knows he isn't the biological father.
 She goes on to say that they burned the journals to protect Erin's secret, especially since both Erin and Dylan's parents wanted the baby to stay with Dylan's family.
 At the lake, John prepares to shoot Billy, but Mare interrupts them.
 Before John can commit suicide, Billy fights him until Mare restrains them and arrests John despite his pleas to kill him.

 At the station, John admits he was in a relationship with Erin and is DJ's father.
 He recalls that Erin called him away from Frank's engagement party to meet her at the park, where she threatened to shoot herself.
 John says he accidentally shot her while struggling for the gun, and that he and Billy moved her body to the woods to draw suspicion towards the other kids who were there that night.
 John admits he convinced Lori to lie and tell Mare that Billy killed Erin.

 After being convicted, John pleads with Lori to adopt and raise DJ.
 Billy gets arrested too, but he manages to get out on bail, and Deacon Mark is also released.
 In the end, John receives a light sentence.
 When Carrie fails to appear for the custody hearing, Mare finds her in the stairwell, crying, and she confesses that she has relapsed.
 Carrie agrees to let Mare look after Drew while she goes back to rehab.

 Later, while Mare is dining at a restaurant with Helen, Frank, and Faye (who have reconciled), she jokes with Frank about his poor choice of wedding tuxedo and steps away to use the restroom.
-As she leaves, she encounters Sonia and makes a rude remark.
-Sonia confronts Mare, stating that she hasn't been unfaithful to John in five years and would never cheat on her husband again.
+As she leaves, she encounters Sandra and makes a rude remark.
+Sandra confronts Mare, stating that she hasn't been unfaithful with John in five years and would never cheat on her husband again.